nietovaca/nodeCodeChallenge/README.md

 Code Challenge Process
 * I started this project utilizing Postman to test routes and to see what data was coming back from the github API.
+    NOTE for testing purposes: GitHub will only allow 100 hits an hour

 * Server: set up basic listening with express to help with manual testing throughout build.